 Today, the Navy League carries out various programs to inform and educate all our citizens – including our elected officials – on the importance of sea power.
 The Navy League is equally involved in supporting the men and women of our Navy, Marine Corps, Coast Guard, U.S.- flag Merchant Marine, and their families.
-Membership in the Navy League is open to all Americans not on active duty in the U.S. military.
+Membership in the Navy League is open to everyone, whether you are in active duty or not, in the U.S. military.

 The Navy League’s youth programs are an integral part of our efforts.
 The U.S. Naval Sea Cadet Corps is a national program providing recreation and maritime training for over 10,000 boys and girls, ages 11 through 17.
 This program endeavors to instill in these youth the principles of seamanship, patriotism, and good citizenship while fostering a sense of duty, discipline, self-esteem, and respect for others.